nevendyulgerov/initialzr-app/README.md

 The app comes with a number of build tools to automate common development tasks, including:

+- `npm run server` - creates a local development server, by utilizing npm's module 'http-server'

-- npm run build - primary build task - watches all relevant sass and js files and preprocess all sass files to style.css and all js files to main.js upon change
+- `npm run build` - primary build task - watches all relevant sass and js files and preprocess all sass files to style.css and all js files to main.js upon change

-- gulp module --option {appName} --option {moduleName} - utility for creating modules in the app's context.
+- `gulp module --option {appName} --option {moduleName}` - utility for creating modules in the app's context.
+Replace {appName} with your app name and {moduleName} with your module name.
 The new module's files will reside in appDir/assets/js/modules/{moduleName}/ and appDir/assets/sass/modules/{moduleName}

-- gulp widget --option {appName} --option {widgetName} - utility for creating widgets in the app's context.
+- `gulp widget --option {appName} --option {widgetName}` - utility for creating widgets in the app's context.
+Replace {appName} with your app name and {widgetName} with your widget name.
 The new widgets's files will reside in appDir/assets/js/widgets/{widgetName}/ and appDir/assets/sass/widgets/{widgetName}